lineality/Online_Voting_Using_One_Time_Pads/README.md

 Notes: It may be desirable to have a 'verified public ballot' as opposed to a 'private ballot' which in theory could vary from the standard public ballot (in a context of mapping out a potential attack space).
 In the case that a truncated-submitted ballot is used, some way may be desired to, e.g. make a short hash of the original ballot itself (e.g. to convert the ballot by OCR or perhaps have a QR code on the ballot (though a QR on a ballot received by a voter code could be forged, whereas a hash made by the voter of the whole ballot could not be).
 Perhaps having a multi-pass OCR hash of a public ballot submitted with the vote to indicate that the correct ballot was used (again, in the case of a truncated submission, for a full ballot return the whole ballot is there)(also see asymmetric signing keys).
-It may be possible to have both a public verified 'open' ballot format and some unique element for the voter to check that the ballot comes from the voting office with the voters one-time-pad (such as a unique id code at the bottom or top of the ballot)
+It may be possible to have both a public verified 'open' ballot format and some unique element for the voter to check that the ballot comes from the Vote-Office with the voters one-time-pad (such as a unique id code at the bottom or top of the ballot)

 Step 4: During the election period (be that months, weeks, days, hours, etc.), a one-time-pad 'encoded' ballot is sent [from the voting-office to the voter] by whatever agreed upon method (website, email, SMS-text, mobile-app, S3, api-endpoint, etc.) in the form of another QR code.